R1ckyH/ChatBridgeReforged/doc/cqhttp.md

 **CBR cqhttp client is available for most of the one_bot v9 qq bot**

+**CQHTTP of CBR is planning to change**

-it is managed in plugin/cqhttp.py.
+it is managed by plugin/cqhttp.py right now.

 To use cqhttp in CBR, you should use the plugin `cqhttp.py`,